priyasundaresan/mink/README.md

 Create a new `data` folder, download the data from [here](https://drive.google.com/drive/folders/1rzkMgkKm2slidJ2iLmBpVReOenwWI-uq?usp=sharing), and move it into `data` (NOTE, it is also available on `sc` cluster node: `/iliad/u/priyasun/mink/data`).
 See above instructions if you want to collect your own dataset.

+### Inspect the datasets
+You can run `python dataset_utils/waypoint_dataset.py` to load the cube dataset, and save some visualizations.

 ### Training (on the cluster)

 To train Mobile-SPHINX, run the following (training logs and eval success rates will be logged to Weights & Biases).